 See what’s going on with energy and mining in Poland

-Emissive energy sources: hard coal, lignite, natural gas, biomass, oil, other (oil, coke-oven gas, other unspecified).
+Emissive: hard coal, lignite, natural gas, biomass, oil, other (oil, coke-oven gas, other unspecified).

 Electrical system